In this Eastman Guitars review, we’ll take a look at whether or not these instruments are worth adding to your collection.

-With it’s easy-to-handle frame and gorgeous Brazilian mahogany bridge pins, you’ll find yourself strumming chords like never before!
+With its easy-to-handle frame and gorgeous Brazilian mahogany pins, you’ll find yourself strumming chords on this dreadnought like never before!

-Made with robust Sapele back and sides, the brilliant Solid Spruce top combined with 23.5″ scale makes this one of the best travel guitars on the market today.
+Made with robust Sapele back and sides, the brilliant Solid Spruce wood top combined with a 23.5″ scale length makes this one of the best travel guitars on the market today.

 It comes complete with a padded gig bag so you can transport your baby anywhere in style!

-The Eastman E20 Orchestra Model Acoustic Guitar with Hardshell Case is the best guitar you’ll ever need.
+Eastman E20 Orchestra Model Acoustic Guitar with Hardshell Case

 With such a low price point and fantastic quality, these guitars are more than worth it.

-The herringbone trim and Indian Rosewood ensures that this guitar sounds as good as can be for just under 600 dollars.
+The Indian Rosewood ensures that this guitar sounds as good as can be for its cost point.